Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 Fiber Optic Cable: Fiber optic cable is made of thin strands of glass or plastic.
 It is used within a structured cabling setup when speeds greater than 10Gbps are required to reduce bottlenecks.
 However, fiber optic cable is more expensive than twisted pair cable.

-Structured Cabling SubSystems
+SubSystems

-Vertical Cabling: With a vertical setup, the cabling runs from the workstation to the floor above or below, and then to the telecommunications room.
+Vertical Cabling: With a vertical setup, the cabling runs from the workstation to the floor above or below and then to the telecommunications room.
 Vertical cabling is also known as backbone cabling.

 The Structured Cabling Installation Process

-The network layout will be determined by the size and shape of the area to be covered.
+The size and shape of the area to be covered will determine the network layout.
 After the cable type and network layout have been determined, the next step is to install the cables.

 The cables should be installed in a manner that will minimize interference and maximize performance.